shon/shon.github.io/content/blog/exploring-outline.md

 So, how did it go?
 Let's dive in! 👇

-Minor Hurdle 1: Could not sign up with individual email.
+## Minor Hurdle 1: Sign up

+Could not sign up with individual email.
 One needs corp SSO account such Google workspace/Slack.

 Signed up.
 Cloned my github wiki repository.

 Used chatgpt to write a script that imports all the content (markdown and images) to outline using it's API.

-Minor hurdle 2: API has somewhat restrictive rate limiting for import which was then overcome with 60 sec sleep between the calls.
+## Minor hurdle 2: Rate Limits

+API has somewhat restrictive rate limiting for import which was then overcome with 60 sec sleep between the calls.

 Imported as a collection.
 Import works and looks great.